 GEOTAB MOBILITY CONNECT 2018 Recap

-Find out what happened at Geotab's first European conference in the official GEOTAB MOBILITY CONNECT 2018 recap, including top takeaways from keynote speakers.
+Find out what happened at Geotab's first European conference in the official GEOTAB MOBILITY CONNECT 2018 recap.

 The message was clear: The future of mobility is connected and electric.
 That was one of the main takeaways of Geotab’s first European Conference in Barcelona, hosted in collaboration with Fleet Europe.
 More than 130 people attended the event to hear speakers discuss the future of fleet and mobility trends.
 Read the full event summary in this GEOTAB MOBILITY CONNECT 2018 recap.